Max-le/CS50_Predictor/README.md

 The first time you run the server, you may see an empty table on the home page.
 That's normal, the database you created is empty.
 You need to update the database manually.
 I made a function in helpers.py that fetchs the data via an API Call and add and updates the Fixtures table.
 You can call it via a query string in the route /update_fixtures with the ID of the league as a argument.
-For example locally that would be :
+For example, in order to add and updates French Ligue 1's fixtures that would be :

 http://localhost:5000/update_fixtures?id=525

+On a local server.

 Here's a few IDs of the leagues available on API-Football.com :